vapor/docs/4.0/docs/client.md

 ### Content

 Vapor's [content](./content.md) API is available for handling data in client requests and responses.
-To encode content or query parameters to the request, use the `beforeSend` closure.
+To encode content, query parameters or add headers to the request, use the `beforeSend` closure.

 ```swift
 req.client.post("https://httpbin.org/status/200") { req in